Home » If you grew up in the ’90s, these cars were the ultimate dream

 8. Chevrolet Corvette ZR-1 (C4)

-The “King of the Hill” ZR-1 was America’s way of saying, “We can do fast too.”
+The “King of the Hill” ZR-1 was America’s way of saying, “We can do fast, too.”
 With its Lotus-designed engine and surprising top speed, it gave European sports cars a serious run for their money.
-I remember watching a VHS tape where it raced a Ferrari and won.
+I remember watching a VHS tape of it racing a Ferrari and winning.
 It wasn’t the prettiest Corvette, but it had presence.
-This was the muscle car with brains, and that made it a hero for kids who loved horsepower and underdog stories.
+This was the muscle car with brains, which made it a hero to kids who loved horsepower and underdog stories.

 9. Mitsubishi 3000GT VR-4

 The 3000GT was packed with technology like active aero, all-wheel drive, and twin turbos; it was like driving the future.
 It didn’t get the fame of the Supra or the Skyline, but if you knew, you knew.
 I saw one parked outside a movie theater once and thought, “This guy made it.”
-It had pop-up headlights and a cockpit-style interior that made it feel like a fighter jet.
+It had pop-up headlights and a cockpit-style interior, making it feel like a fighter jet.

 10. Mazda RX-7 FD